• Skip to primary navigation

 • Contact

-About │ Community Tools │ Research & Science
+• Research & Science

 Post-fire recovery efforts can affect susceptibility.
-Explore your community’s risk.

-About Post-Fire Recovery
+About Recovery & Rebuilding

 It can take months and even years to recover from the emotional, financial, and ecological impacts of a wildfire.
 The healing process for a community requires extensive resources and support.

 Landscape stabilization and rebuilding homes and communities following a wildfire can be stressful and overwhelming.
 While immediate action is needed to address landscape rehabilitation, infrastructure repairs, post-fire flooding mitigation, and neighborhood restoration, long-term care is required to ensure personal well-being, financial stability, community health, and a renewed sense of place.
-Pre-fire mitigation steps—such as wildfire preparedness, home hardening, land use planning, and addressing community health and safety—can reduce the work required to recover post-fire.
+Disaster recovery can also be approached with equity in mind.

 After the Fire video courtesy of the Chumstick Coalition.